What Does it Cost to Provide You Energy?

 The charges for the Minimum Bill include components for the generation of electricity (Energy Charge) and the delivery of energy (Minimum Delivery Charge).
 The generation portion of the bill (Energy Charge) is used to pay for the electricity itself, while the delivery portion (Minimum Delivery Charge) is used to pay for the transportation of the electricity over PG&E's grid, distribution maintenance, and other charges approved by the California Public Utilities Commission to fund energy efficiency and low-income programs.

-The Minimum Delivery Charge accounts for the cost to deliver energy and is $10 for Non-CARE customers.
+The Minimum Delivery Charge accounts for the cost to deliver energy and is $10.12 for Non-CARE customers and $5.06 for CARE customers.
 All customers are subject to pay both the Minimum Delivery Charge and Energy Charge associated with kilo-watt (kWh) usage.

 Is My Bill Different if My Energy is Not Supplied by PG&E?